Extracting memorized pieces of (copyrighted) books from open-weight language models: Discussion of extended results

-With respect to the books that we tested that are within the scope of the \emph{Kadrey et al. v.
-Meta, Inc.} class action suit~\citep{kadreyamendedconsolidated}, we weren't able to extract much memorized training data.
-There were notable exceptions (e.g., \citet{eightyears,mbutterfly,oscarwao}).
-It's of course possible that another extraction technique could reveal memorization, but we were unable to meaningfully do so for many books using a prefix of $50$ tokens.
-That suit was recently decided in favor of the defendants (Meta).
-Memorization of training data was only one issue being argued.
+With respect to the books that we tested that are within the scope of the~\citet{kadreyamendedconsolidated} class action suit, we were not able to extract much memorized training data.
+There were notable exceptions (e.g., \citet{We_Were_Eight_Years_in_Power}).
+It is of course possible that another extraction technique could reveal additional memorization, but we were unable to meaningfully do so for most books using a $50$-token prefixes.
+It is also important to note that suit was recently decided in favor of the defendants (Meta), and that memorization of training data was only one issue being argued.

-Further, we will emphasize again that, even for highly memorized books, our sliding-window experiments are \emph{not} extracting enormous amounts of text in one go, i.e., with a single prompt to a model.
-That is \emph{not} what we did in this project.
-Nor should such a thing be reasonably possible for a high-quality LLM, as any sufficiently long sequence should have $0$ probability.
-(See Section~\ref{sec:background} and Appendix~\ref{app:sec:copyright}.)
-However, we do show that it's possible to reconstruct a highly memorized book by using an LLM autoregressively, started with a single seed prompt (Section~\ref{sec:book:seed}, Appendix~\ref{app:sec:generate}).
-This type of experiment differs from the main type of results that we showcase in this paper, which use probabilistic discoverable extraction to quantify memorization.
-We have made a significant effort to make sure our work is not misunderstood to suggest otherwise.
-If something is unclear, please reach out to the corresponding authors.
+\paragraph{Our memorization measurements do not promise that reconstruction naturally follows.} We emphasize again that, even for highly memorized books, our sliding-window experiments are \emph{not} extracting enormous amounts of text in one go, i.e., with a single seed prompt to a model.
+That is \emph{not} what we focused on in this project.
+However, we do show that it is possible to reconstruct a highly memorized book by using an LLM autoregressively, starting with a single seed prompt of ground-truth text (Section~\ref{sec:book:seed} \& Appendix~\ref{app:sec:reconstruct}).
+This type of experiment differs from the main type of results that we showcase in this paper, which use probabilistic discoverable extraction to quantify memorization (Appendix~\ref{app:sec:background}).
+We have made a significant effort throughout to make this point clear.
+If something remains unclear, please reach out to the corresponding authors.